-Update: HDB announced a raft of new measures in September to help first-time owners buy new and resale flats.
-From Wednesday, 11 September, the following measures will take effect:
+HDB announced a raft of new measures in September to help first-time owners buy new and resale flats.
+Since 11 September 2019, the following measures have been taken into effect:

 - Higher income ceilings for both families and singles to qualify for HDB housing grants.